 - any other considerations the RACGP deems relevant.

-- In making any determination affecting Deregistered Practitioners under this Policy, Council may inform itself as it deems fit.
+- In making any determination affecting Deregistered Practitioners under this Policy, the RACGP Board may inform itself as it deems fit.

 6.1 Exercise of discretion